Celebrating the Publication of New Book: Spiritual & Material

 Show Your Support

 This year, we are again honored to be running with our local mission partner, Open Hand Ministries (OHM).
 Shadyside runners are running with a purpose to support OHM’s urban-renewal work in the Garfield and East Liberty communities.
-To support our runners financially, visit their pages at https://www.crowdrise.com/o/en/campaign/open-hand-ministries-pittsburgh-marathon-2019/.
+To support our runners financially, visit their fundraising pages:

-Volunteers are needed the day before the race, Saturday, May 4, at 1:00 p.m. to slice nearly 200 pounds of oranges in the church kitchen.
+Volunteers are needed the day before the race, Saturday, April 30, at 1:00 p.m. to slice oranges in the church kitchen and make signs to encourage runners.
 Oranges will be given to runners during the race as they ascend Fifth Avenue, one of the most challenging portions of the 26.2-mile course.
-To help, please contact the church office or sign up in the Sharp Atrium.
+To help, please contact Kaysie Strickland in the church office.

 Be a Fan